612-306-9558

 1. Search for a New Home in Grand Junction

 With a competitive real estate market, starting your house-hunting process early is key.
 Partnering with an experienced Grand Junction real estate agent is your best bet to secure your dream home.
-With over 22 years of experience, I am here to ensure your success when you are ready to find the ideal Grand Junction property, or any property in Mesa County.
+With over two decades of experience, I am here to ensure your success when you are ready to find the ideal Grand Junction property, or any property in Mesa County.
 We can start by simply setting you up for an MLS search so you can get familiar with the current housing inventory.
 Visit my Get Started page.

 1. Prepare for Selling Your Current Home

 Packing is a substantial task, so start decluttering and organizing your belongings in advance.
 In addition to donating items, we found it helpful to sell larger items online with sites like Marketplace on Facebook.
 Consider this a pre-listing essential for a quick sale if you’re leaving your current home behind.
 Need help finding the right agent to sell your property?
 We’ve got you covered.
 I can provide referrals to trusted agents nationwide or even help you choose a local agent based on your specific needs.
 Just let me know how I can help!
+Read the post about Moving Preparation to learn how we did it.

 1. Grand Junction Postcards